 Statins instead have been shown to dramatically increase your risk of diabetes, increase muscle wasting and steal your memory.
-When they decided to develop a new class of cholesterol drugs to increase HDL while decreasing LDL, they had to stop all clinical trials because all three of the newly developed drugs failed.
+When they decided to develop a new class of cholesterol drugs to increase HDL while decreasing LDL they had to stop all clinical trials.
+This is because all three of the newly developed drugs failed.

 “We have a paradox: here we’ve got an agent that more than doubles the levels of good cholesterol and lowers bad cholesterol and yet has no effect on clinical events [heart attacks]” said Professor Stephen Nicholls – lead author on Evacetrapib clinical trials.
 To put it simply – “good cholesterol” vs. “bad cholesterol” makes no difference at all!
 There really is NO ‘bad’ cholesterol at all, and just by the way, anything you do to artificially lower your cholesterol is dangerous to your thyroid.

-When your thyroid is functioning well, you are able to convert T4 to the active T3 and your body requires cholesterol, thyroid hormone (T3) and vitamin A from animal sources to do this (there is no real vitamin A in the plant kingdom) and to produce all your protective steroidal hormones including pregnenalone, progesterone, DHEA and testosterone.
+When your thyroid is functioning well, you are able to convert T4 to the active T3.
+However, Your body requires cholesterol, thyroid hormone (T3) and vitamin A from animal sources to do this (there is no real vitamin A in the plant kingdom).
+As well as to produce all your protective steroidal hormones including pregnenalone, progesterone, DHEA and testosterone.
 Artificially lowering cholesterol when your body cannot use it efficiently due to being hypothyroid is not a good idea.
-It further lowers your levels of these very protective hormones, and without them, you will remain hypothyroid.
+It further lowers your levels of these very protective hormones and without them you will remain hypothyroid.
 So this is why cholesterol is good for your thyroid gland.